-Searching for Christmas gifts each year is stressful – at least for me it is.
+Searching for Christmas gifts each year is stressful – at least for me, it is.
 It's hard to figure out what to get each person on your list something you know they will love and appreciate.
 If you have a child with special needs on your gift list this year, figuring out what to get them can be just as frustrating, if not more so.
 Especially if they are not able to communicate their wants or what interests to you.
-Are you struggling to find a great gift for children with special needs?

 5 Tips for Buying Gifts for Children with Special Needs